This is our review of the best RAM modules for Ryzen 5 5600X.

 Design

-Beautiful is the first word that comes to mind when looking at this memory.
-The sleek brushed metal body and the sharp diagonal lines give it a futuristic look that will be highly appealing to many.
+The sleek brushed metal body and the sharp diagonal lines give this RAM a futuristic look that will be highly appealing to many.

 Speed